The Hoppers: History

 ”Touched by an Angel" episode titled “Band of Angels.”

 In 2007, the Hoppers signed to the shortly revived Canaan Record Label.
 Their release, "The Ride", was originally recorded independently, then re-released on the Canaan label.
 January 2009 brought the first recording under the Canaan umbrella titled, "North America, Live!".
 With distribution under the Spring Hill Music Group label, the Hoppers released "Something's Happening" in August 2010.
 Gaither Music Group released "The Best of The Hoppers" in 2010, compiling some of their best loved performances from the Gaither Homecoming Series.
 Original bass singer Monroe Hopper died on May 17, 2013 in Madison, NC.

-Since 2011 the Hoppers have released several albums including: "Hymns: A Classic Collection" (2011), "Count Me In" (2012), "Kids" (2014), "Life Is Good" (2016), "Honor The First Families Of Gospel Music" (2017), "Anchored: A Collection Of New Favorites" (2018), "Grace" (2019), "Hope" (2021) and most recently "Believe" (2022).
+Since 2011 the Hoppers have released several albums including: "Hymns: A Classic Collection" (2011), "Count Me In" (2012), "Kids" (2014), "Life Is Good" (2016), "Honor The First Families Of Gospel Music" (2018) and most recently "Believe" (2022).

 Kim Hopper has released three solo projects, "Imagine" (2003) under the Spring Hill Label, "I Just Wanted You To Know" (August 2008) with Canaan Records, and most recently "Softly & Tenderly" (2021) with KGH Records.

+When Claude and Connie Hopper announced their retirement in 2025, this ended the group's original four-part harmony stretch since 1989 and endorsed the new trio composition of the group composed of Kim, Dean and Karlye Hopper.